AleksandarBayrev/cli-exec/README.md

 ## cli-exec

-Executes commands from a given list
+Executes commands from a given list and outputs them to the console